 \subsection{Training Pipeline}

-Due to the complex nature of meta-path finding, we leverage RL algorithm to train the policy network $\pi_\theta$ of the agent for $I_{base}$ iterations, on each relation for $I_{base}$ iterations, to maximize the rewards described in Eq.~(\ref{equ_reward}).
+Due to the complex nature of meta-path finding, we leverage RL algorithm to train the policy network $\pi_\theta$ of the agent to maximize the rewards described in Eq.~(\ref{equ_reward}).
 To support multi-relation reasoning, we employ a periodic design that involves switching the relation for training every $I_{base}$ iterations, enabling each relation to undergo $I_r$ rounds of training.
 The training objective is,

 where, $\pi_\theta(M)$ is the distribution for the generated $l$-length meta-path following policy $\pi_\theta$.
 Following the REINFORCE algorithm~\cite{williams1992simple,sutton2000policy}, the objective could be optimized in the direction of,